 Convert PAGES to RTF

-Upload pages-file
+Upload an pages-file

 Select "to rtf"